rock-drivers/drivers-orogen-video_streamer_webrtc/README.md

 # Video streaming using WebRTC

+## IMPORTANT

+As of today (2019/06/24 using Chrome 75 and GStreamer 1.14), the resolution of ICE candidates that use .local addresses don't seem to work with GStreamer.
+The workaround is to disable their usage completely in `chrome://flags`.

+## Description

 This component allows to stream an image feed using webrtc, using VP8 to encode the stream.